creoapp/documentation/docs/classes/BezierPath.md

 The limiting value that helps avoid spikes at junctions between connected line segments.

 * **var** **flatness**: **[Float](../gravity/types.md)**
 The factor that determines the rendering accuracy for curved path segments.
+The flatness value measures the largest permissible distance (measured in pixels) between a point on the true curve and a point on the rendered curve.
+Smaller values result in smoother curves but require more computation time.
+Larger values result in more jagged curves but are rendered much faster.
+The default flatness value is 0.6.

 * **var** **usesEvenOddFillRule**: **[Bool](../gravity/types.md)**
 A Boolean indicating whether the even-odd winding rule is in use for drawing paths.